-Protecting Against Common Fire Risks During Construction
+Protecting Against Common Fire Risks During Construction and Demolition

-Fires during construction, alteration, or demolition operations are an ever-present threat.
-The fire potential is inherently greater during these operations than in the completed structure due to the unprotected state of the structure, large quantities of combustible materials and debris, together with such ignition sources as temporary heating devices, cutting/welding/plumbers torch operations, and smoking.
-The threat of arson is also greater during construction and demolition operations due to the availability of combustible materials on site and the open access.
+Fires during construction, alteration, or demolition operations are a constant threat.
+The fire potential is inherently greater during these operations than in the completed structure due to many factors: including the unprotected state of the structure, large quantities of combustible materials and debris, together with ignition sources such as temporary heating devices, cutting/welding/plumbers torch operations, and smoking.

+The threat of arson is also greater during construction and demolition operations due to the availability of combustible materials on-site and the openness of the work site.

-Fires during construction, alteration, or demolition operations can be eliminated or controlled through the early planning, scheduling, and implementation of fire prevention measures, fire protection systems, rapid communications, and onsite security.
+Fires during construction, alteration, or demolition operations can be eliminated or controlled.
+The International Fire Code (IFC) 2021 edition provides guidelines to help reduce the occurrence of an unwanted fire.
+The guidelines include early planning, scheduling, and implementation of fire prevention measures, fire protection systems, rapid communications, on-site security, among others.

-The owner must designate a person to be responsible for the Fire Prevention program and development of a Fire Safety program that addresses at least the following:
+The owner/project manager should designate a person to be responsible for the Fire Prevention program and development of a Fire Safety program that addresses at least the following:

-Development of a pre-fire plan with the fire department
+Development of a Pre-Fire Plan with the fire department.

-Training on basic fire safety
+Training on basic fire safety.

-Rapid Communications - a means to report a fire (such as a telephone) on site.
+Rapid Communications - a means to report a fire (such as a telephone) on-site.
 Post the street address of the construction site adjacent to the telephone.

-Fire Department access - Provide access to the job site for Fire Department apparatus from the start of the project through completion.
+Fire Department Access - Provide access to the job site for fire department apparatus and emergency vehicles from the start of the project through completion.
 The all-weather access roadway must extend to within 150' of all portions of the exterior walls of the building.
+Access to the site must be clearly identified along with the site address.